lucas-lopes/gmail-safe/README.md

 as I should.

 - I would use a more performance-appropriate programming language instead of Java.
-I would use Golang or Trust as they are much more performant.
+I would use Golang or Rust as they are much more performant.
 I decided to use Java and Spring Boot because my knowledge of these technologies doesn't even compare to my knowledge of the first two languages mentioned.

 I did my best on this project.
 It will always be like that in everything I do.
 I hope this code can